-Let’s be honest, no one’s flipping through a dusty Yellow Pages or wandering down the high street looking for a carpenter, joiner or local tradesman anymore.
+Let’s be honest, no one is flipping through a dusty Yellow Pages, spotting an ad in a magfazing or wandering down the high street looking for a carpenter, joiner or local tradesman anymore.
 That’s ancient history.
 These days, people whip out their phones and type things like “best local joiner near me” or “kitchen fitter in (your town)” straight into Google.
-If your business doesn’t show up, it might as well not exist.
+If your business doesn’t show up on page 1, it might as well not exist.

 It doesn’t matter whether you’re a self-employed tradesperson, a team of skilled joiners, or you offer everything from fencing to floor fitting, a proper website isn’t some “nice to have” anymore.
 It’s absolutely essential.
-And not just any old website either.
-It has to look professional, work properly on mobile, and make you seem like someone they’d trust with their home.
+You cant just have any old website either.
+It has to look professional, work properly on mobile and make you seem like someone they’d trust with their home.

 According to BrightLocal’s 2024 Consumer Survey, a massive 97 percent of people now go online to find local services.
-So if your current website is clunky, half-finished, or looks like it was built in 2009, you're probably missing out on a steady stream of decent jobs every single day.
+So if your current website is clunky, half-finished, or looks like it was built in 2009, you're defiantly missing out on a steady stream of decent clients every single day.

 People don’t hang about either, most of them decide in seconds whether to call or click away.
-That first impression is everything.
+That first impression is everything online.

-Think of your website as the modern-day version of someone walking past your van and reading the signage — only now, they’ve got Google at their fingertips and about ten tradespeople to choose from.
-Before they ring you or fill in your quote form, most potential customers are doing a bit of digital stalking.
-And who can blame them?
-If they’re about to drop £3,000 on a new staircase, built-in wardrobes or a kitchen refurb, they want to know they’re in safe hands.
+Think of your website as the modern-day version of someone walking past your van, reading the signage and taking note of the phone number. only now, they’ve got Google at their fingertips and about ten tradespeople to choose from on the first page of Google.
+Before they ring you or fill in your quote form, most potential customers are doing a bit of digital stalking, who can blame them?
+If they’re about to drop £3,000 on a new staircase, built-in wardrobes or a kitchen refurbishment, they want to know they’re money and ideas are in safe hands.

 According to Trustpilot’s 2024 Local Services Report, 82 percent of consumers won’t contact a tradesperson without reading reviews first, and nearly 70 percent say a poor or outdated website puts them off completely.